tier4/CalibrationTools/sensor/docs/tutorials/marker_radar_lidar_calibrator.md

 ## Results

-After the calibration process is finished, the `sensor_calibration_manager` will display the results in the tf tree and allow the user to save the calibration data to a file.
+After the calibration process finishes, the `sensor_calibration_manager` will display the results in the UI and allow the user to save the calibration data to a file.

+In the UI of the X2 project, three different TF trees are displayed: `Initial TF Tree`, `Calibration Tree`, and `Final TF Tree`.
+The `Initial TF Tree` presents the initial TF connections between sensors needed for calibration.
+The `Calibration Tree` shows the calibrated transformation between sensors, in this tutorial, `front_center/radar_link` and `pandar_40p_front`.
+The `Final TF Tree` depicts the TF tree after incorporating the updated calibrated transformation.
+Since the transformations represented by the black arrows are fixed, the transformation between `front_unit_base_link` and `front_center/radar_link`, which is represented by the red arrow, can be calculated using the calibrated transformation.

 <p align="center">
     <img src="../images/marker_radar_lidar_calibrator/menu4.jpg" alt="menu4"  width="500">